AppliedEconBerlin/bsoe_gc_aae_2026/README.md

 ### 3 Difference-in-difference (May 8 and May 15, FW)

 - Recap: Complier analysis in OLS etc (using late_complier ado-file)

 Then:
 - Canonical DID model
 - Event study framework, two-way fixed-effects, triple Diffs
-- Potential issues: Pretesting, parallel trends, inference, pretesting
+- Potential issues: Pretesting, parallel trends, inference
 - Misspecification and weighting in OLS, Bacon decomposition and modern DD estimators

 - Two exercises on this.
 Exercise 6 is DD and DDD, Exercise 7 is on failures of the TWFE estimator in staggered designs with time-varying effects.